 Read more: Albon’s Red Bull promotion is the start of his battle

 The duo of Carlos Sainz and Lando Norris have been the breath of fresh air McLaren desperately needed Photo: Motorsport Images

 2020 line-up confirmed: Carlos Sainz and Lando Norris

 McLaren’s ongoing rejuvenation, aided by 2019 recruits Carlos Sainz and Lando Norris, meant the British team was swift to confirm that it would be retaining both of them.

-Lying fourth in the championship for constructors championship currently, McLaren is on course for its best season since 2012 – and its announcement ended rumours that Fernando Alonso might be in line to rejoin.
+Lying fourth in the championship for constructors ahead of the summer break, with almost twice as many points as closest suitor Toro Rosso, McLaren is on course for its best season since 2012 – and its announcement ended rumours that Fernando Alonso might be in line to rejoin.

-Albon's Red Bull performance could determine who is at Toro Rosso next year Photo: Motorsport Images
+Alexander Albon’s Red Bull performance in the second half of 2019 could determine who is at Toro Rosso next year Photo: Motorsport Images

 Toro Rosso’s revolving-doors driver policy can be bewildering – particularly the case in recent times, when its own young driver scheme has failed to produce suitably qualified candidates.

 Pierre Gasly’s return after his relegation from Red Bull offers him the chance to recapture the form he sometimes showed in 2018 – that stellar run to fourth in Bahrain, for instance – and give him the chance to rebuild his career in familiar surroundings.